 It is a wonderful blessing to be the chaplain of Aquinas House and have the opportunity to serve the pastoral needs of the students, faculty, and staff of Dartmouth College.
 Aquinas House has such wonderful history and it has provided so many young people with the opportunity to grow in their faith, make lifelong friends, and bring Christ to others.
 May God continue to bless you and our ministry at AQ!

 Aquinas House Campus Minister

 Meg grew up in New Jersey, studied at Villanova University outside of Philadelphia, and served as an Augustinian Volunteer in Lawrence, MA before moving to South Bend, IN where she attended the University of Notre Dame.

 During her time in the Master of Divinity program at ND, Meg primarily served people who have cognitive and physical disabilities, both with a local non-profit organization and parish community.
 Meg also co-led a seminar for undergraduate students in which she guided students through an immersion experience with L’Arche in Washington, D.C.
 She finished her graduate work with the Gender Relations Center at ND where she focused on student development.

-She married her husband, Shawn, in August 2016 and is the mother of Lucy (1 year old) and Rey (her beloved Great Pyrenees).
+She married her husband, Shawn, in August 2016 and is the mother of Lucy (2 year old), Connor (3 month old) and Rey (her beloved Great Pyrenees).
 When she is not at work or with her family, Meg loves to read, bake, and dance.
 Theology of Disability and Catholic Social Teaching are some of her particular fields of interest.